 Why Receive a Colonoscopy?

-A colonoscopy is the most effective screening tool we have for colon cancer - the third most common cause of cancer deaths in the United States, according to the American Cancer Society.
+A colonoscopy is the most effective screening tool we have to investigate intestinal issues and colon cancer - the third most common cause of cancer deaths in the United States, according to the American Cancer Society.

 The goal of colonoscopy is to detect polyps, small growths in your colon that could become cancerous if nothing is done.
 When detected early, the chances of a cure rise significantly.